wintercooled/wintercooled.github.io/blockchain-or-sidechain/index.md

 * * *

-#### Deciding if a blockchain is an appropriate way to deliver your project is the most important of these steps and it is worth highlighting up front that blockchains provide solutions to very specific types of problem.
+**Deciding if a blockchain is an appropriate way to deliver your project is the most important of these steps.
+Blockchains only provide solutions to very specific types of problem.**